Preserving Our Future

 Australian tropical rainforests are places of wonder and rich biodiversity.
 QBiotics is developing novel medications sourced from this unique ecology and understands the importance of conservation and the sustainable management of tropical rainforests.
 All of our discovery collections are made in a sustainable, exemplary and environmentally responsible manner.

-QBiotics' resource access program is consistent with the United Nations Convention on Biological Diversity and we explicitly recognise ownership of the genetic resources we collect through legally binding access and benefit sharing agreements.
+At QBiotics the resource access program is consistent with the United Nations Convention on Biological Diversity and we explicitly recognise ownership of the genetic resources we collect through legally-binding access and benefit-sharing agreements.

 In the Community

 QBiotics is developing a respected corporate profile in the community.
 We appreciate the responsibilities this brings and we strive to maintain and enhance our reputation for excellence, innovation and principled business practice.

 We actively encourage the involvement of our staff in community activities, especially in providing science training and mentoring for high school and university students, and in contributing to initiatives to raise awareness and understanding of biotechnology, entrepreneurship, environmental issues, and the myriad values of tropical rainforests.

 Conventional wisdom has dictated that great concern is shown in regard to pain and suffering when employing animals for experimentation, and there exist regulated protocols to ensure that standards of care are adhered to for animals while involved in research studies.